proubatsis/Procedural-City/README.md

 # Procedural-City
 A procedurally generated city.
 It uses OpenCL and Lua to generate textures and 3D models.
 The irrlicht rendering engine is used to render the city.
+There are no pre-made assets, all the models and textures are generated when the application starts.

 #Libraries
 OpenCL, Lua, Irrlicht